scarletjs/scarlet/README.md

 var min = Math.min(1,2,3); //-> will return 1;
 //-> 10 ms laster --> outputs "completed long running function"
 ```
+### Access to intercpted method details (arguments, result, etc)

-Finally it provides interceptors with a view into the main method being called.
+Scarlet provides interceptors with a view into the main method being called.
 When an interceptor gets called the *2nd* argument contains an invocation object containing:

 * result -> result of the method called (populated after main method gets called)
 * args -> the arguments passed into the method